 Each day that you or someone you care about is in the hospital, ask the nurses and physicians if a catheter in place is still needed.
 The risk of infection rises greatly if a catheter is in for more than two days.
 There are other ways to measure urine.
 And adult pads can be used for bladder control problems.
 For males, a “condom catheter,” fitted outside the penis, is a good option.

-If you or your loved one is taking acid-suppressing medication, ask if the patient has a high risk for a stress ulcer.
+If you, or someone you love or care for, is taking acid-suppressing medicine, ask if the patient has a high risk for a stress ulcer.

-This report is for you to use when talking with your health-care provider.
+This report is for you to use when talking with your healthcare provider.
 It is not a substitute for medical advice and treatment.
-Use of this report is at your own risk. © 2014 Consumer Reports.
+Use of this report is at your own risk. © 2017 Consumer Reports.
 Developed in cooperation with the Society of Hospital Medicine.